Odyseus/CinnamonTools/docs/_sources/includes/cinnamontools-usage.rst.txt

 **(*)**: This check is not *very smart*.
 Currently, it simply checks for files with ``.py`` or ``.sh`` extension.
 And they will be set as executable regardless if they need to be or not.

+.. _system-executable-reference:

 **app.py generate** command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Sub-commands:**

 - ``system_executable``: Create an executable for this application on the system PATH to be able to run it from anywhere.

+    + The system executable creation process will ask for an executable name (the default is **cinnamon-tools-app**) and the absolute path to store the executable file (the default is **$HOME/.local/bin**).
+    + It will also ask for bash completions creation.

 - ``docs``: Generate this documentation page.
 - ``docs_no_api``: Generate this documentation page without extracting Python modules docstrings.